Access spectacular and usually inaccessible destinations all over the globe.

 You’re sure to find a style that makes you feel right at home.

 An Expedition Vehicle by definition, should not only reach remote locations it must allow its occupants to stay for extended periods.
 To do this, the vehicle must incorporate a power system that verges on self-sufficiency.
-Let’s have a look at how SLRV combines cutting-edge design and the latest technology to do just that……
+The Adventurer can feature up to 800Ah of 12V lithium battery capacity, 7000W of Inverter power and multiple recharging systems – including 1.2kW of solar, and a 3.5kVA secondary alternator.
+This creates a ‘complete and comprehensive system’ for both power supply and recharging on the go.
+The power system is also suitable for charging worldwide, with 240V and 110V capability.
+Let’s have a look at how the SLRV Adventurer incorporates cutting-edge design and the latest technology to do just that.

 Multiple charging sources are crucial for any expedition vehicles power system.
-Solar cells play an essential role in keeping your system charged when no other source is available.
-A good array of panels will, in fact, keep the necessary appliances in the Adventurer running self sufficiently – given a decent ray of sunshine.
+Solar cells play an important role in keeping your system charged when no other source is available.
+The 6 x 200W (1.2kW total) system will keep the basic systems and appliances in the Adventurer running self sufficiently – given a decent ray of sunshine.

 With a high-end Mastervolt Lithium battery system and a good set of solar panels, a generator is not regularly required.
-It does, however, provide a valuable backup source for charging the batteries during an extended period of overcast or rainy weather.
-It even comes in handy for running certain appliances – including your air conditioner.
+These days, we generally replace the Generator with the much smaller secondary alternator to keep the house batteries charged.
+A generator does, however, provide a valuable backup source for charging the batteries during an extended period of overcast or rainy weather.
 Generators can range anywhere from a small Honda 2.0i to a large built-in Diesel unit.

 WANDERLUST (n) A strong desire or urge to travel the world and explore